skgrange/gissr/README.md

   - Transform data frames with a well known text (WKT) variable (or just a vector) to a spatial object with `sp_from_wkt`.
   - Bind/combine spatial objects with `sp_bind`.
   - Calculate lengths or areas of spatial objects with `sp_area` and `sp_length`.
-  - Clip or crop a spatial object to an rectangular envelope with `sp_crop`.
+  - Clip or crop a spatial object to an rectangular envelope with `sp_clip`.
     - To filter objects by other polygons, use `[` subsetting.
     - Rectangular or elliptical polygons can be created with `sp_create_envelope` and `sp_ellipse` for this purpose too.
+  - Simplify spatial objects with `sp_simplify`.
   - "Dissolve" polygons to make a single feature with `sp_dissolve_polygons`.
   - "Punch" holes in polygons with `sp_punch`.
   - Add a positive or negative buffer with `sp_buffer`.
   - Create enclosing polygons with `sp_convex_hull`.
   - Find centroids of geometries with `sp_centroid`.
   - "Promote" or "demote" Spatial\* to Spatial\*DataFrame, *i.e.* add or drop data slots for geometries with `sp_promote` and `sp_demote`.
   - Return and reset geometry IDs with `sp_feature_ids` and `sp_reset_feature_ids`.